zhaosjason/aflfaster/Readme.md

 where *α(i)* is the performance score that AFL uses to compute for the seed input *i*, *β(i)>1* is a constant, *s(i)* is the number of times that seed *i* has been chosen from the queue, *f(i)* is the number of generated inputs that exercise the same path as seed *i*, and *μ* is the average number of generated inputs exercising a path.

 More details can be found in our paper that was recently accepted at the [23rd ACM Conference on Computer and Communications Security (CCS'16)](https://www.sigsac.org/ccs/CCS2016/accepted-papers/).

+PS: The most recent version of AFL (2.33b) implements the explore schedule which yielded a significance performance boost.
+We are currently conducting experiments with a hybrid version between AFLFast and 2.33b and report back soon.

 Copyright 2013, 2014, 2015, 2016 Google Inc. All rights reserved.
 Released under terms and conditions of Apache License, Version 2.0.